nawab312/Kubernetes/Scaling/Cluster_AutoScaler.md

 **What it Actually Watches**
 - Cluster Autoscaler monitors: Pods stuck in Pending, Scheduling failure reasons, Node group templates, Allocatable resources
+- It does not watch: CPU usage, Memory percentage, Pod metrics, HPA metrics.
+This belongs to HPA

+---

+Cluster Autoscaler will NOT scale if pods are pending due to:
+- Taints without tolerations
+- NodeSelector mismatch
+- Affinity rules not satisfiable
+- Unbound PVC
+- Topology constraints
+- Pod too large for any node type